Kitware/kwcoco/docs/source/getting_started.md

 * Combinations of the above.

 ## Pseudo Spec

 The following describes psuedo-code for the high level spec (some of which may not be have full support in the Python API).
-A formal json-schema can be found in the kwcoco module.
+A formal json-schema is defined in :module:`kwcoco.coco_schema.py`.

 ```
 # All object categories are defined here.